Berthon achieves the new standard for Occupational Health and Safety – ISO45001:2018

 Berthon are pleased to announce that they have successfully achieved the transition to the first internationally recognised standard for Occupational Health and Safety ISO45001:2018, replacing its existing British standard OHSAS18001:2007.

-This achievement shows the company’s commitment to maintaining an Occupational Health and Safety management system of the very highest standard, proactively improving its safety performance in preventing accidents, injury and ill health.
+This achievement shows the company’s commitment to maintaining an Occupational Health and Safety management system of the very highest standard.
+By proactively improving its safety performance in preventing accidents, injury, and ill health.

-Meeting the high standards to gain ISO accreditation takes time and commitment and as a company Berthon are proud to be able to add ISO45001:2018 to it’s existing ISO9001:2015 (Quality management systems) and ISO14001:2015 (Environmental management systems).
+Meeting the high standards to gain ISO accreditation takes time and commitment.
+As a company, Berthon are proud to be able to add ISO45001:2018 to it’s existing ISO9001:2015 (Quality management systems) and ISO14001:2015 (Environmental management systems).

-Gaining this new accreditation along with it’s existing ISO standards provides confidence to interested parties as to the consistency, effectiveness and efficiency of Berthon’s approach to occupational health and safety, quality and the environment and means customers can have the greatest of confidence that their projects are managed to a routinely high level, from initial enquiry through to delivery and completion.
+Gaining this new accreditation along with it’s existing ISO standards provides confidence to interested parties.
+By providing the consistency, effectiveness and efficiency of Berthon’s approach to occupational health and safety, quality, and environment, means customers can have the greatest of confidence that their projects are managed to a routinely high level.
+From initial enquiry through to delivery and completion.

 Coincidentally, while recently looking through our archives we came across an Accidents and Dangerous Occurrences log dating back to 1952!